 |

-Moses Park's map of Connecticut, published in 1766, adds little
+Moses Park's map of Connecticut, published in 1766, adds

-information.
-It shows only major streams running through the town.
-The old
+little information.
+It shows only major streams running

-spelling of the town's name is used.
-Redding parish is not even named,
+used.
+Redding parish is not even named, though the church

-though the church building signifies that the area was at least a parish
+building signifies that the area was at least a parish

 within Fairfield.